Yitzhak Rabin: Palmach

 In 1941, during his practical training at kibbutz Ramat Yohanan, Rabin joined the newly formed Palmach section of the Haganah, under the influence of Yigal Allon.
 Rabin could not yet operate a machine gun, drive a car, or ride a motorcycle, but Moshe Dayan accepted the new recruit.
+The Palmach was formed as the elite strike force of the Haganah with British assistance as Axis forces approached Palestine.
 The first operation he participated in was assisting Allied forces in the Syria–Lebanon campaign against Vichy French forces during World War II (the same operation in which Dayan lost his eye) in June–July 1941.
-Allon continued to train the young Palmach forces.
+Palmach commando units infiltrated Vichy French-held territory and conducted sabotage operations ahead of the main Allied invasion.
+Rabin was part of a unit that infiltrated Lebanon and conducted telephone sabotage.
+As the youngest man in the unit, he was selected to climb the telephone poles and cut the wires.

+In 1942, Rabin participated in a British-run sabotage and demolition course.
+However, as Allied fortunes changed with the Second Battle of El Alamein, the British attempted to dismantle the Palmach.
 As a Palmachnik, Rabin and his men had to lie low to avoid arousing inquiry from the British administration.
 They spent most of their time farming, training secretly part-time.
 They wore no uniforms and received no public recognition during this time.
 In 1943, Rabin took command of a platoon at Kfar Giladi.
 He trained his men in modern tactics and how to conduct lightning attacks.

-After the end of the war the relationship between the Palmach and the British authorities became strained, especially with respect to the treatment of Jewish immigration.
+After the end of the war the relationship between the Yishuv and the British authorities became strained, especially with respect to the treatment of Jewish immigration.
 In October 1945 Rabin planned a Palmach raid on the Atlit detainee camp in which 208 Jewish illegal immigrants who had been interned there were freed.
-In the Black Shabbat, a massive British operation against the leaders of the Jewish Establishment in the British Mandate of Palestine and the Palmach, Rabin was arrested and detained for five months.
+In 1946, he was arrested in Operation Agatha, a massive British operation against the leaders of the Jewish Establishment in the British Mandate of Palestine and the Palmach known as the "Black Sabbath", and detained for five months.
 After his release he became the commander of the second Palmach battalion and rose to the position of Chief Operations Officer of the Palmach in October 1947.